Cindy Sherman.

 James’ work here recalls the dreamy female gazes of photographers like Petra Collins and Ashley Armitage, although intentionally more grounded and unposed.
 In Girlhood, the camera seems to simply bear witness rather than glamourise or caution.
 Her strategy pays off: the unpoised vulnerability and freedom become the collection’s chief strength.

-I’m going to be taking pictures of my friends doing their normal weekend ot day to day activity, such as shopping, doing hair, doing make up etc. Also going to be taking some portraits of different teenage girls styles.
+I’m going to be taking pictures of my friends doing their normal weekend ot day to day activity, such as shopping, doing hair, posing, doing make up etc.

 Photoshoot 1- the age of innocence